ShahJahanBrohii/ShahJahanBrohii/README.md

 ## Hi there 👋
 ## ABOUT ME:
-👨‍🎓 I am Shah Jahan, a passionate  backend Developer skilled in Ml and DL.
+👨‍🎓 I am Shah Jahan, a passionate  backend Developer and mastering Ml and DL.
 Currently pursuing my Bachelor's in Computer Science.